HavocFiXer/mmMesh/README.md

 This repository includes:
 - The UDP-based real-time TI mmWave radar data capture code of mmMesh system.
+- The code for the point cloud generation from binary file of mmWave radar (Note that the binary file should not have packet head).
 - The Pytorch implementation of mmMesh deep model.

 The structure of the repository is listed as following: